SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

     ort_session.run(output_names, batch)

     ```

+5. Converting a model to ONNX often speeds up the computations

 6. As you have probably relised in the exercises [on docker](../s3_reproducibility/docker.md), it can take a long time
     to build the kind of containers we are working with and they can be quite large.
 There is a reason for this and that